Nearly 250 booked for violating home quarantine guidelines: Delhi Police

-Nearly 250 FIRs have been registered till date against people found violating home quarantine guidelines, the Delhi Police said on Monday.
+Nearly 250 FIRs, including 160 lodged through technical surveillance, have been registered till date against people found violating home quarantine guidelines, the Delhi Police said on Monday.
 The violators have been under relevant sections of the Indian Penal Code and Section 3 of the Epidemic Diseases Act, the police said.

-As many as 247 FIRs have been lodged till now at different police stations across the city against persons found violating home quarantine rules, according to the police.
+As many as 247 FIRs have been lodged till now at different police stations across the city against persons found violating home quarantine rules, they said.
 While 81 FIRs were registered after physical verification, 160 FIRs were lodged after technical surveillance and six other cases were filed on the complaints of neighbours, an official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)